To start with, anybody who attempts to create a list, any list is always on a slippery wicket.

 But, I didn’t want to exclude it for the sake of it as I know the popularity of the course.

-Keeping this in mind I’m going ahead with a list of top finance courses available in India which would help you to make good of your passion.
+Keeping this in mind I’m going ahead with a list of top best finance and banking courses available in India, which would help you to make good use of your passion.

 I have broadly divided the courses into the following sections: